 What are some of the key things you would need to do, that would help you effectively learn how to change a flat tyre?

-Now think about something you may be learning in lockdown: a language; to cook a particular recipe or two; to play some new pieces on a musical instrument.
+Now think about something new you would like to learn.
+This could be anything – for example, a new language, a new recipe or two, some new pieces on your guitar.
 Could you apply the model you’ve created to this?

 Below is a really helpful model of learning.
 Could you apply this to some of the new things you may be learning in lockdown?